For More Tips, Like Us On Facebook

 Check back regularly for new start-up tips and traps to be avoided.

 Developing a brand name for a technology company is different than for a non-tech company.
-Unlike most non-tech firms, technology company names need to evoke a sense of "edge, forward-thinking mindset and innovation in their value creation processes.
+Unlike most non-tech firms, technology company names need to evoke a sense of "edge" and convey a forward-thinking mind-set in the value creation processes.

-If your venture is in the area of technology, software, hardware, IT service, tech support, telecom, electronics, network systems, cloud computing or other technology area consumers have a heightened set of expectations for your start-up.
+If your new business is in technology, software, hardware, IT service, tech support, telecom, electronics, network systems, cloud computing or other technology area consumers have a heightened set of expectations for your start-up.
 Simply put, your audience expects that your IT services are at the forefront of innovation.
 They also expect (even if they don't cognitively realize it) that your services will help their firm become a dominant player in their marketplace.

-In our years of research and experience, we’ve found that both business-to-business consumers and personal-use audiences maintain a "presumption of innovation."
+From years of research we've found that both business-to-business consumers and personal-use audiences maintain a "presumption of innovation."
 They simply expect more from you.

-The consumer is turning to your company for a solution to a specific want or need – and they expect your product or service to have an "edge" rooted in innovation.
+The consumer is turning to your company for a solution to a specific want or need – and they expect your product or service to be "ingenious" at some level.

-So it is critical that your technology company name conveys the sense of innovation, future, breakthrough, cutting-edge, and unique technological competitive advantage.
+So it is critical that your technology brand name communicate your distinction and stand apart from your competitors.
+You'll want to select a brand identity they communicates your "uniqueness" -- be it innovation, future-focus, breakthrough service, or cutting-edge technological competitive advantage.
 That's quite a lot to ask a name to do!

 A great technology company name is rooted in your unique business mission, goals, objectives and positioning.
 We've found that a successful IT name should be bold, unique & linguistically evocative and should clearly differentiate your technology from your competitors.
 And remember that the name must support your firm-specific positioning objectives.
 (This is central to differentiating your firm from others in your marketplace.)